10 Best Shelf Brackets

 Installation and Setup Considerations

 Most shelf brackets ship with screws and wall anchors, but the included hardware is not always the best choice for your wall type.
 Standard plastic anchors work in drywall for light loads, but toggle bolts or metal anchors provide better holding power for heavy shelving.
 Masonry walls require concrete or brick anchors, which are rarely included in the box.
-Check the screw length as well: brackets mounted over plaster or thick drywall need longer screws to reach solid substrate.
+Check the screw length as well: brackets mounted over plaster or thick drywall need longer screws to reach solid substrate, and the head should sit flush against the bracket arm so the shelf board rests flat.

 Maintenance and Reliability Signals